Table of Contents

 7. Excessive Water Consumption

 Every healthy diet includes the right amount of water.
-The elderly nurse needs to remind them to drink enough water every day, which is especially crucial for pre-diabetes seniors.
-How much water each old adult needs per day depends on their body size, level of physical activity, and the climate in which they live.
-If their nurse feels that the older adult is dehydrated, they can check the amount of urine they are excreting to ensure the urine color.
-Urine should be light yellow.
+The elderly nurse needs to remind them to drink enough water every day, especially crucial for pre-diabetes seniors.
+How much water each older adult needs per day depends on their body size, level of physical activity, and the climate in which they live.
+If their nurse feels that they are dehydrated, they can check the amount of urine they are excreting to ensure the urine colour.
+The urine should be light yellow.

-In old age, seniors’ sedentary lifestyle and lack of physical activity connected to insulin resistance and diabetes.
+In old age, seniors’ sedentary lifestyle and lack of physical activity are connected to insulin resistance and diabetes.
 Exercise causes muscles to use glucose for energy, and cells work better when they receive insulin.
 If the elderly exercise 5 times a week for 30 minutes, it will help prevent diabetes.
-Walking, dancing, cycling, or participating in sport classes are examples of physical exercises suitable for the elderly.
+Walking, dancing, cycling, or participating in sports classes are all fine examples of physical exercises suitable for the elderly.

 How Seniors Prevent Diabetes

-It might be a key concern for most of the elderly who have been diagnosed with prediabetes.
-Having prediabetes does not mean that the person is going to experience type II diabetes.
-Prediabetes is only a forewarning to be more careful about the diet.
-Early diagnosis can help the seniors to prevent diabetes.
+It might be a cause for concern when seniors are diagnosed with pre-diabetes, but it does not mean that the person will experience type II diabetes.
+Pre-diabetes is only a forewarning to be more careful about the diet.
+Early diagnosis can help seniors to prevent diabetes.
 Frequent measurement of blood sugar, taking medications, and a good diet are the factors that can help them prevent diabetes.

-Nowadays, diabetes has become a common disease among seniors.
-This problem is mainly by a lack of knowledge about taking care of ourselves during our younger years.
-During the stages in which we are diagnosed with prediabetes, we should be more informed.
+Diabetes has become a common disease among seniors.
+This problem is mainly caused by not taking care of our health during our younger years.
+We should be more informed during the stages in which we are diagnosed with pre-diabetes.
 Using the ideas mentioned in this article and applying some changes to our lifestyle and diet, we can easily have a healthier and happier life during our senior years.